 5G is heating up in the world.
 Verizon launched a Fixed Wireless Access commercial service on October 1st, 2018.
-Some players have already announced their plans whereas Elisa and Ooredoo claim they have commercially launched 5G.
+Some players have already announced their plans, whereas Elisa, T-Mobile Austria, Verizon, AT&T, the South Korean operators and Ooredoo claim they have commercially launched 5G.

 2.4.1.
+Europe

 Elisa (Finland and Estonia)

-Elisa reported its 5G network carried a 5G phone call on June 27th, 2018 between the Estonian minister of Economy and her Finnish colleague in Finland.
+Elisa reported its 5G network carried a 5G phone call on 27 June 2018 between the Estonian minister of Economy and her Finnish colleague in Finland.
 Tests performed showed data speeds of 2.2 Gbps.
-That said, the first 5G licences would be made available in the 3.4-3.6 GHz frequencies in autumn 2018.
+That said, the first 5G licences were made available in the 3.6 GHz band frequencies in autumn 2018.